Explore Churchill Like a Local

 Sandra: From the top of the port or from a helicopter.

-7. Any tips on how to crush trivia nights at the Tundra Pub?
+7. Any tips on how to crush trivia nights at the legion?

 Brendan: Befriend Joe Stover and Jim Baldwin.
 Jim and Joe are Frontiers North staff members who are usually on the top of the trivia leaderboard.